fburic/candia/README.md

 ![logo](paradias_logo.png)

-CANDIA is a GPU-powered unsupervised multiway factor analysis framework that deconvolves multispectral scans to individual analyte spectra, chromatographic profiles, and sample abundances, using the PARAFAC tensor decomposition method.
+CANDIA is a GPU-powered unsupervised multiway factor analysis framework that deconvolves multispectral scans to individual analyte spectra, chromatographic profiles, and sample abundances, using the PARAFAC (or canonical decomposition) method.
 The deconvolved spectra can be annotated with traditional database search engines or used as a high-quality input for *de novo* sequencing methods.

 *Parallel factor analysis enables quantification and identification of highly-convolved data independent-acquired protein spectra*, Filip Buric, Jan Zrimec, Aleksej Zelezniak, bioRxiv 2020.04.21.052654; doi: https://doi.org/10.1101/2020.04.21.052654